 Call a Physical Therapist

 Physical therapists are experts in movement and the musculoskeletal system.
 As Post-Covid Syndrome affects your body’s ability to react normally to exercise, your physical therapist will be able to help you recover and manage your symptoms safely.
 They will also communicate with your primary care physicians to ensure that you are getting the best and most complete care possible.
+During your physical therapy treatment, your PT will help you regain your:

 Start with breathing exercises